DemoShapley: Valuation of Demonstrations for In-Context Learning: Experiments Applications

-\textit{Observation 1: Incorporating demonstrations with high DemoShapley values proves advantageous, whereas those of low value are detrimental.} The first column of Figure \ref{exp1} demonstrates that adding high-value demonstrations consistently improves performance more than other methods, such as in cases where six high-value demonstrations invariably yield better results.
-In contrast, the second column and Table \ref{Additional_result} show that integrating low-value demonstrations leads to a performance decline, a trend that is more pronounced using the DemoShapley method.
-This suggests a strong correlation between DemoShapley values and their actual impact in an ICL setting.
-Both Llama3 and Mistral models, along with other architectures, exhibit these trends, indicating that the quality of data significantly influences model performance across different structures.
+\textit{Observation 1: High DemoShapley Value Demonstrations Tend to Improve Performance, While Low-Value Ones Are More Likely to Be Detrimental.} The first column of Figure \ref{exp1} shows that adding high-value demonstrations generally improves performance more than other methods.
+Notably, while high DemoShapley value demonstrations are generally beneficial, adding too many can sometimes harm performance, even if their values are positive.
+In contrast, the second column and Table \ref{Additional_result} indicate that adding low-value demonstrations often leads to performance decline, a trend more pronounced with the our methods.
+This suggests a strong correlation between DemoShapley values and their actual impact in ICL, though their influence is not strictly linear.
+The trend remains consistent across different model architectures, including Llama3 and Mistral, reinforcing that data quality plays a crucial role in model performance, regardless of the model structure.
+Beta-DemoShapley performs slightly better than DemoShapley, particularly when the number of demonstrations in the prompt is small, highlighting its effectiveness in emphasizing performance at lower cardinalities.

-\textit{Observation 2: Eliminating demonstrations with high DemoShapley values leads to reduced performance, whereas removing those with low values enhances model performance. } The third column of Figure~\ref{exp1} demonstrates that starting with a set of 10 demonstrations and then removing the ones with the highest DemoShapley values leads to a notable decrease in performance.
-The most significant drop occurs after the top five positive DemoShapley demonstrations are removed, marking the lowest performance point for our method.
-Conversely, the fourth column shows that removing demonstrations with negative DemoShapley values leads to a rapid improvement in performance.
-This pattern highlights the effectiveness of excluding negatively valued demonstrations from the ICL process.
+\textit{Observation 2: Eliminating demonstrations with high DemoShapley values leads to reduced performance, whereas removing those with low values enhances model performance. } The third column of Figure~\ref{exp1} shows that removing the highest DemoShapley value demonstrations from a set of 10 significantly reduces performance, with the sharpest drop occurring after removing the top five.
+Conversely, the fourth column demonstrates that eliminating negative-value demonstrations rapidly improves performance.
+Notably, removing the highest net-value demonstrations causes the most substantial performance change, emphasizing their strong influence on ICL effectiveness.
+This highlights the importance of retaining high-value demonstrations while filtering out low-value ones for optimal results.